-The discrepancies between model and data for MH climate change can also result from uncertainties in simulation and/or model characteristics.
-First, the coarse spatial resolution of models can be a factor of discrepancy: previous studies show that the GCMs from PMIP3 are reliable to simulate the geographical distribution of temperature and precipitation over China for present day.
-However, compared with observation, most models have topography-related cold biases (Jiang et al., 2016).
-The climate fields, directly used from the model output without downscaling, will not contain the spatial variability of modern climate that in topographically complex areas.
-Thus, it is necessary to check to which degree the model-data mismatch is related to rough topography used in the climate models.
-In PMIP3, MRI-CGCM3 has the highest resolution (Atmosphere: 320160L48; Ocean: 364368L51), while IPSL-CM5A-LR has the lowest one (Atmosphere: 9696L39; Ocean: 182149L31).
+model characteristics.
+First, the coarse spatial resolution of models can be a factor of discrepancy: previous studies show that the GCMs from PMIP3 are reliable in simulating the geographical distribution of temperature and precipitation over China for the present day.
+However, compared with observations, most models have topography-related cold biases (Jiang et al., 2016).
+The climate fields, directly used from the model output without downscaling, will not contain the spatial variability of modern climate in topographically complex areas.
+Thus, it is necessary to determine to what degree model-data mismatch is related to the rough topography used in the climate models.
+In PMIP3, MRI-CGCM3 has the highest resolution (atmosphere: $320 \times 160 \times L48$; ocean: $364 \times 368 \times L51$), while IPSL-CM5A-LR has the lowest (atmosphere: $96 \times 96 \times L39$; ocean: $182 \times 149 \times L31$).
 In Fig. 8, we give the actual modern topography and the interpolated topography used in MRI-CGCM3 and IPSL-CM5A-LR.
-For MRI-CGCM3, the topography is very close to the observation, so for this model, the model-data discrepancy during MH over China is not related to the resolution.
-However, for the model with coarse resolution (IPSL-CM5A-LR), it is true that the coarse version of model will lead to bias in topography when the regional diversity is discussed.
+For MRI-CGCM3, the topography is very close to the observation, so for this model, the model-data discrepancy during the MH over China is not related to the resolution.
+However, for the model with coarse resolution (IPSL-CM5A-LR), it is true that the coarse version of the model will lead to a bias in topography when regional diversity is discussed.
 The spatial variations in topography could influence the vegetation and hence the simulated climate.
-To quantify this impact, we compare the topography and PI climate results of IPSL-CM5A-LR and IPSL-CM5A-MR. Fig. 9 shows that the difference in topography caused by model resolution does have an impact on small scales (e.g. south region of the Tibetan Plateau), not on the overall pattern.
-But those small or regional-scale variations in climate can have a large impact on vegetation and hence reconstructed climate.
-For a better comparison, in the future work, downscaled climate variables should be considered.
+To quantify this impact, we compare the topography and PI climate results of IPSL-CM5A-LR and IPSL-CM5A-MR. Figure 9 shows that the difference in topography caused by model resolution does have an impact on small scales (e.g. southern region of the Tibetan Plateau) but not on the overall pattern.
+However, small- or regional-scale variations in climate can have a large impact on vegetation and hence reconstructed climate.
+For better comparison in the future work, downscaled climate variables should be considered.

-Secondly, besides the qualitative consistency among models, caused by the protocol of PMIP3 experiments (Table 2), a variability in the magnitude of anomalies between models is clearly illustrated by the boxplots (Fig.3 and Fig.4), especially for the temperature anomaly.
-Fig. S10 demonstrates that there is no clear relationship between PI temperature and temperature anomaly (MH-PI).
-In other words, these disparities in value or even pattern among models do not related to the difference in PI simulations in a simple manner, instead, they reflect the obvious differences in the response by the climate models to the MH forcing, which raises on the question of the magnitude of feedbacks among models.
+Secondly, besides the qualitative consistency among models caused by the protocol of PMIP3 experiments (Table 2), variability in the magnitude of anomalies between models is clearly illustrated by the box plots (Figs. 3 and 4), especially for the temperature anomaly.
+Figure S10 demonstrates that there is no clear relationship between PI temperature and temperature anomaly (MH-PI).
+In other words, these disparities in value or even pattern among models are not related to the difference in PI simulations in a simple manner; instead, they reflect the obvious differences in the response by the climate models to the MH forcing, which raises the question of the magnitude of feedbacks among models.